 Okay, I’m biased.
 But I love my wife, so what can I say?
 Take a class with my better half, Schuyler.
 I recommend Kula Flow.
 It’s a strong, alignment-based vinyasa class that will energize you for the rest of your day.

-At the base of the mountain and through the town you’ll find several food trucks and vendors with yummy, healthy options: gluten-free pizza, Ben and Jerry’s ice cream (dairy free optional), tasty Thai and salads from a local farmers’ market.
+At the base of the mountain and through the town you’ll find several food trucks and vendors with yummy, healthy options: gluten-free pizza, dairy-free frozen treats, tasty Thai and salads from a local farmers market.